Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Ryan Wozniak over 2 years ago
+Ryan Wozniak almost 3 years ago

 The "Phoenix Crash Safety Review" concludes that there is a greater share of pedestrian and bicyclists in Phoenix than what the regional allocation of population and road crashes would predict if this burden were shared equally.
 Regarding proportionality, further investigation along lines of low-medium household incomes may reveal additional disproportionality.
 Upon approval of Vision Zero, defer to the communities most burdened is encouraged to prioritize the focus and close disparities.